isomerpages/moe-victoriajc/happenings-at-vjc/2025/_posts/2025-08-06-post-EdVantage! Fair.md

 to broaden students’ horizons on future study and career pathways.
-With booths by partner organisations from Institutes of Higher Learning (IHLs), Ministries, and Statutory Boards, as well as insightful ECG talks delivered by Alumni and IHL partners, Victorians had the opportunity to actively explore and chart their next steps with confidence.</p>
+With booths by partner organisations from Institutes of Higher Learning (IHLs), Ministries, and Statutory Boards, as well as insightful ECG talks delivered by Victorian alumni and IHL partners, Victorians had the opportunity to actively explore and chart their next steps with confidence.</p>